• Skip to primary navigation

 • These oat and almond flour waffles are so filling and great for a gluten free weekend brunch.

-• This sour cherry galette isn’t entirely gluten free but almond flour adds a punch of protein making it entirely breakfast worthy.
+• This sour cherry galette isn’t entirely gluten free, but it is entirely breakfast worthy.

 Loaf of chocolate chip banana bread with two slices cut at end of loaf